TheAngryByrd/theangrybyrd.github.io/_posts/2014-11-17-MVVM-Woes-Output-Properties.md

 {% gist TheAngryByrd/4feb42e5a8ee173e0f77/4569b8dd45634359cbf169ece9f21f6614681221 %}
 ![Scenario 1-Fixed]({{ site.url }}/images/MVVMOutput/Scenario2-Fixed.jpg)

 This code is starting to smell.
+We have setters becoming full of notify the UI of changes for properties that aren't directly associated with them.
 I've seen code with something like:
 {% gist TheAngryByrd/4feb42e5a8ee173e0f77/e1ff07217f5b1f6a5cadab8d9b83ad355f74a2ba %}

 Just because they (I) couldn't keep track of all the dependencies.